tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 client-defined symmetric key that is used to sign the DNS answer, which is sent back to the client via the proxy.

-All DoH Servers that are used as Authoritative DoH Servers by the client MUST support being both an Obfuscation Proxy and an Obfuscation Target, as described in the server requirements ({{server}}).
+All DoH Servers that are used as Designated DoH Servers by the client MUST support being both an Obfuscation Proxy and an Obfuscation Target, as described in the server requirements ({{server}}).

-Since each Authoritative DoH Server can act as one of two roles in an obfuscated exchange, there are (N) * (N - 1) / 2 possible pairs of servers, where N is the number of whitelisted servers.
+Since each Designated DoH Server can act as one of two roles in an obfuscated exchange, there are (N) * (N - 1) / 2 possible pairs of servers, where N is the number of whitelisted servers.
 While clients SHOULD use a variety of server pairs in rotation to decrease the ability for any given server to track